How Long Does It Take to Become an Automotive Mechanic?

-If you’re passionate about making cars faster and more powerful, you’ll feel right at home in UTI’s Roush Yates Power & Performance program.
-Over the course of just nine weeks, you’ll learn about engine building, tuning and everything in between.
+If you’re passionate about making cars faster and more powerful, you’ll feel right at home in UTI’s Power & Performance® courses.
+As a student in the 51-week Automotive & EV Technology program, you’ll take automotive tuning classes that in just nine of those weeks cover topics like engine building, exhaust systems and everything in between.7,37

-Keep reading to learn all about this exciting program and get a behind-the-scenes look at what goes on in the Power & Performance lab.
+Keep reading to learn all about this exciting curriculum and get a behind-the-scenes look at what goes on in the Power & Performance® lab.

-UTI’s Power & Performance courses are included in the 51-week Automotive Technology program.37 To develop curriculum based on the modern racing experience, UTI teamed up with Roush Yates Engines, the exclusive engine builder for Ford Performance and winner of more than 350 races.
+UTI’s Power & Performance® courses are included in the 51-week Automotive & EV Technology program.
+To develop curriculum based on the modern racing experience, UTI teamed up with Roush Yates Engines, the exclusive engine builder for Ford Performance and winner of more than 350 races.

 Once they master the basics, students take their training to the Chassis Dyno lab.
 Here, they work with performance tuning chips by uploading them to different cars and running them on the dynamometer to test horsepower and torque.

-The Power & Performance program is a favorite among students on campus — and for good reason!
-These high-power courses are designed to equip you with valuable skills you can build upon as you pursue a career in the industry.
+The Power & Performance® classes are a favorite among students — and for good reason!
+These high-power automotive tuning and automotive performance courses are designed to equip you with valuable skills you can build upon as you pursue a career in the industry.1

 Hear from one of UTI’s instructors and follow along as he tests a 2004 Pontiac GTO on the dyno:

-So what exactly will you learn in the Power & Performance lab?
-This program is broken into a series of three-week courses, each with a different focus:
+So, what exactly will you learn in the Power & Performance® lab?
+It is broken into a series of three-week courses, each with a different focus:

 From cylinder-head designs, to valve-train geometry, to roller rockers and lifters, you’ll learn all aspects of building an engine and how to select components that complement each other for optimum results.
 According to UTI instructor Mike Salvo, students in this course create a relationship with what they’re building — it becomes their own.

-In this next course, students put their engine into a T-bucket and run it on the dyno.
+In this next automotive performance course, students put their engine into a T-bucket and run it on the dyno.
 They learn about the operation of dynamometer testing, with an emphasis on tuning and computer selection for optimum performance.
-Both chassis and engine dynamometers are used to help students understand engine vs. rear-wheel horsepower.
+Both chassis and engine dynamometers are used to help students understand engines and rear-wheel horsepower.

 As students run their engine on the dyno, they’re able to see how it performs.
 They’ll use dynamometer data to understand how changes to an engine’s induction, exhaust and fueling system affect its performance.